 You should switch your equity release plan if you’ve been stuck with an equity release provider that you’re unhappy with, charges too many fees, or has high interest rates.

 When Can You Switch Equity Release Plans?

-What Are the Pros & Cons of Switching Equity Release Plans?
+What Are the Benefits of Switching Equity Release Plans?

-The pros of switching to a better equity release plan include:
+The benefits of switching to a better equity release plan include:

 - Save with a better interest rate.